×

 The term cross-listing is used for several related ideas that may be useful to distinguish by their operation in LOCUS:

-- If one of a pair (or more) of equivalent courses is specifically required by a given major or minor, or included in a requirement-option list, students in that major or minor who take the equivalent course under the other Course Number will receive credit for it as if they had taken the listed course.
+• If one of a pair (or more) of equivalent courses is specifically required by a given major or minor, or included in a requirement-option list, students in that major or minor who take the equivalent course under the other Course Number will receive credit for it as if they had taken the listed course.
 But if a course would be picked up by a major or minor as an elective, that is, by wildcard programming only, any equivalent courses must be explicitly coded into the Academic Requirements Report as alternatives to the wildcard in the Electives list, in order to ensure that the equivalencies are correctly cross-credited.
-Cross-crediting commonly motivates cross-listing of courses in different Subject Areas.
+Cross-crediting commonly motivates cross-listing and equivalency of courses in different Subject Areas.

 Deadlines, Brakes, and Cutoffs

-- Curricular changes that will necessitate new or changed programming in a major/minor must be approved by the Academic Council no later than the December meeting of one academic year, in order to be on-track for effectiveness the following Fall term.
-Changes in majors and minors normally are made only for effectiveness the following Fall term, for the sake of clarity and consistency in all communications with students about their major(s)/minor(s).
-Please recognize that this timetable limits the "effective date" that can be requested for any proposed curricular change.
+• Curricular changes that will necessitate new or changed programming in a course or in a major, minor, or other academic program must be approved by the Academic Council no later than the February meeting of one academic year, in order to have any possibility of being on-track for effectiveness the following Fall term.

 Department